-Nauticus is proud to offer the first ever, Student Access Program, allowing eligible Title 1 schools located in Norfolk, VA to receive funding for an onsite field trip, outreach or virtual education program to meet the needs of their students.
+Nauticus is proud to offer the first ever, Student Access Program, allowing eligible Title 1 schools NOW EXTENDED to ALL of Hampton Roads to receive funding for an onsite field trip, outreach or virtual education program to meet the needs of their students.

 Studies show that, if engaged at an early age, students are more likely to pursue science in high school and college, potentially leading to careers in STEM fields — science, technology, engineering, and math.
 This engagement is especially crucial for children from disadvantaged families, for whom the rapid growth of STEM-related careers provides an economic opportunity.

 Title I schools are also less likely to offer field trips or other out-of-school enrichment opportunities as a result of focusing resources and instructional time on improving test outcomes.

 This program is made possible through generous funding by the Tidewater Children’s Foundation.

 To qualify for the Student Access Program, schools must currently meet three criteria:

 - Be located in Hampton Roads

 - Be classified as a Title 1 School